 The 2018 Subaru Forester has two powertrain configurations which are based on a flat-4 engine and all-wheel drive is standard.
-The 2.5i trims are powered by a 2.5 liter engine (170 horsepower, 174 lb. ft.) mated to either a six-speed manual transmission or a continuously variable transmission (CVT).
-The 2.0XT trims are powered by 2.0 liter turbocharged engine (250 horsepower, 258 lb. ft.) mated to a continuous variable transmission.
-With the 2.0XT engine under the hood, there is good acceleration to pull it out of most situations.
+The 2.5i trims are powered by a 2.5-liter engine (170 horsepower, 174 lb. ft.) mated to either a six-speed manual transmission or a continuously variable transmission (CVT).
+The 2.0XT trims are powered by a 2.0-liter turbocharged engine (250 horsepower, 258 lb. ft.) mated to a continuous variable transmission.
+With the 2.0XT engine under the hood, there is a good acceleration to pull it out of most situations.
 From a halt to 60 mph took less than six and a half seconds, very decent for a compact SUV.
-For old-school drivers however, this performance isn’t available with a stick shift.
+For old-school drivers, this performance isn’t available with a stick shift.
 Handling the Forester through winding roads proved to be capable.
 Though body roll is still present, the vehicle still felt planted on the turn.
 The steering is responsive enough with a good weight, but it doesn’t have a nimble feel.
 All in all, the handles lean towards off-road duties where sportiness is not a priority.
-The stopping power from the brakes were more than enough for most of the scenarios the Forester will be in.
+The stopping power from the brakes was more than enough for most of the scenarios the Forester will be in.
 The bite from the calipers is predictable and the pedal has enough firmness to modulate the brakes with ease.

 The 2018 Forester has been tested by the NHTSA and it garners 4 stars for the frontal crash test, 5 stars for the side crash test and 4 stars for the rollover test.
 Overall it achieves a 5-star safety rating.
 The IIHS has also tested the 2018 model and rates it “Good” for crashworthiness and “Superior” for front crash prevention.
 The headlights were only rated “Acceptable” for crash avoidance and mitigation.
 Advanced safety and driver aids that are available options include emergency assistance, automatic collision warning, adaptive cruise control, blind-spot monitoring, rear cross-traffic alert, lane departure warning and intervention, forward collision warning with automatic emergency braking, reverse automatic braking, and automatic high beams.

 The 2018 model has a length of 181.5 inches, a width of 70.7 inches, a height of 66.4 inches, and a wheelbase of 103.9 inches.
-The 2018 retains the exterior redesign from last year’s model.
+The 2018 Forester retains the exterior redesign from last year’s model.
 New for this year is the Black Edition trim that comes with black wheels, black center grille, black exterior trim and a black paint finish for a sinister look.
-This however is only unique to the 2.5i powertrain with the CVT.
-The 2.5i trims comes standard with 17-inch wheels and have the option of the bigger 18-inch wheels.
+This is only unique to the 2.5i powertrain with the CVT though.
+The 2.5i trims come standard with 17-inch wheels and have the option of the bigger 18-inch wheels.
 The 2.0XT trims come standard with the 18-inch wheels.

 Behind the second row of seats is 34.4 cu. ft. of space available, and folding down the seats opens the space up to 74.7 cu. ft. for cargo.